b4dnewz/keylog.io/README.md

 # keylog.io

-## How it works?

 #### Backend
 The backend consist of an [expressjs](https://expressjs.com/) webserver which serves the administrator interface using __Basic HTTP Authentication__ customizable from the options and a [socket.io](https://socket.io/) server wait and handle the receiving of key logs from various sources, stores them and forward them to the administrator interface for be seen and analyzed.

 #### Interface
 The administrator interface for visualize the key logs archive and the live key logs feed from various clients is built with Angular using [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.
+The administrator interface comes with a basic HTTP authorization which defaults to: `keylog.io`

+#### Client script
+The client script is a socketio.io client with key logger functions that try to hide himself by pausing when the dev-tools (inspector) is open.
+It catches only relevant keys and send them back to the server as a buffer with additional information, take a look at the [code](lib/client.js) if you want to see more.

 ## Installation
 ```